Rare spotless giraffe born at Tennessee zoo

 The baby giraffe is 6 feet tall and is “thriving” under her mother’s care, the zoo said.
 Tony Bright said she is acting like many other giraffe calves they’ve had, chewing on rocks.

-“She will get down and pick up two or three rocks,” said Tony Bright.
+“She will get down and pick up two or three rocks,” Tony Bright said.
 “She spits them out.”

+David Bright said this new giraffe will help with conservation, showing what could happen in the wild.

 Tony Bright added: “The international coverage of our patternless baby giraffe has created a much-needed spotlight on giraffe conservation.
 Wild populations are silently slipping into extinction, with 40% of the wild giraffe population lost in just the last three decades.”

-With the new arrival, Bright’s Zoo is asking for the public’s help in narrowing down the four chosen names for the unnamed baby giraffe.
+With the new arrival, Brights Zoo is asking for the public’s help to narrow down the list of names chosen names for the unnamed baby giraffe.

 - Kipekee – Unique